 We found 8 internists who accept Blue Advantage near Irving, TX.

-Dr. Bryan Wasson works as a general internist in Irving, TX and Flower Mound, TX.
+Dr. Bryan Wasson is a physician who specializes in general internal medicine.
 He has received a 4.5 out of 5 star rating by his patients.
-He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-Dr. Wasson studied medicine at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
-He is affiliated with Texas Health Presbyterian Hospital Flower Mound.
+He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Wasson graduated from the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
+He is professionally affiliated with Texas Health Presbyterian Hospital Flower Mound.
+Dr. Wasson welcomes new patients.

 Conditions / Treatments